Hartree-Fock Theory Note

 - Problem statement

-- The simplest case (both $V_{ee}$ and antisymmetry principle ignored)
+- The simplest case (both Vee and antisymmetry principle ignored)

-- Hartree approximation ($V_{ee}$ considered, antisymmetry principle ignored)
+- Hartree approximation (Vee considered, antisymmetry principle ignored)

 - Hartree-Fock approximation